Lecturer in Viola

 In November 2016, the Vanbrugh Quartet were presented with a Lifetime Achievement Award from the National Concert Hall, "for the enormous contribution they have made to their beloved art-form of the string quartet and to the musical life of Ireland".

 Since the retirement of Gregory Ellis, the remaining members continue to perform as The Vanbrugh, a flexible ensemble that can incorporate repertoire from string trio upwards.
 Recent collaborations have included explorations of the piano quartets of Mozart, Brahms, Dvořák, Fauré and Stanford with Michael McHale, as resident ensemble to the National Concert Hall, Dublin.

 Simon has also had a successful career as an orchestral principal, guesting with the Chamber Orchestra of Europe, Royal Northern Sinfonia, Royal Liverpool Philharmonic, as well as appearing as soloist and recitalist throughout Ireland and the UK.

 A frequent guest with numerous ensembles, Simon has also joined his colleagues at the RIAM’s chamber group ACE (Academy Chamber Ensemble), performing regularly throughout Ireland.

-Simon teaches viola and chamber music at both the CIT Cork School of Music, and the Royal Irish Academy of Music, in Dublin.
+Simon teaches viola and chamber music at both the MTU Cork School of Music, and the Royal Irish Academy of Music, in Dublin.